-By Danielle Garbien, Steven Lorch and Jared Berg Bracewell LLP in the national energy discussion.
+By: Danielle Garbien and W. Jared Berg

+Renewable energy has taken center stage in the national energy discussion.
 Technology and innovation are continuing to progress in the energy sector, and traditional oil and gas companies are embracing clean energy alternatives to assist in powering O&G operations.
 The potential alliances between O&G players and renewable developers across sectors along with innovative technology creates an exciting time to be immersed in this industry.